rgreenblatt/multi_hop/write_up.md

 On this dataset, I find that Gemini 3 Pro gets 60% of 2-hop questions right and 34% of 3-hop questions right.
 Opus 4 performs better than Opus 4.5 at this task; Opus 4 gets 31% of 2-hop questions right and 7% of 3-hop questions right.
 All models I evaluate have chance or near chance accuracy on 4-hop questions.
+Older models perform much worse; for instance, GPT-4 gets 9.7% of 2-hop questions right and 3.9% of 3-hop questions right.

 ![](https://raw.githubusercontent.com/rgreenblatt/multi_hop/master/eval_results/figure1.png)